Taseko Mines (TGB)

 AI Analysis | Feedback

-Stuart McDonald President & Chief Executive Officer
+Stuart McDonald, President & CEO

-Bryce Hamming Chief Financial Officer
+Bryce Hamming, Chief Financial Officer

-Richard Tremblay Chief Operating Officer
+Richard Tremblay, Chief Operating Officer

-Mr. Tremblay was appointed Chief Operating Officer in November 2023, having previously served as Senior Vice President, Operations.
-He joined Taseko in 2014 as General Manager of the Gibraltar Mine and has over 30 years of experience in mining, specializing in large-scale open pit mining and mineral processing.
-Mr. Tremblay has been instrumental in the development of the Florence Copper Project, overseeing its permitting process and technical de-risking.
-He is responsible for Taseko's operations and project development activities.
+Mr. Tremblay was appointed Chief Operating Officer in November 2023.
+He joined Taseko in 2014 as General Manager of the Gibraltar Mine and progressed through roles including Vice President & General Manager, Vice President Operations, and Senior Vice President, Operations.
+He possesses over 30 years of experience in the mining industry, specializing in large-scale open pit mining operations and mineral processing.
+Mr. Tremblay has been instrumental in the development of the Florence Copper Project, including its permitting process and technical de-risking.
+He holds an MBA from Simon Fraser University and a Bachelor of Science (Chemical Engineering) from Queen's University, and is a Professional Engineer (P.Eng.).

-Richard Weymark Vice President, Engineering
+Richard Weymark, Vice President, Engineering

-Mr. Weymark was appointed Vice President, Engineering in July 2021, after joining Taseko as Chief Engineer in July 2018.
-He has a strong background in mining engineering, having spent 10 years in progressively senior roles at Teck's Highland Valley Copper operation, including mine engineering, mine operations, and tailings dam construction.
-At Taseko, he focuses on the engineering and environmental aspects of the company's development projects.
-Mr. Weymark holds a Bachelor of Applied Science in Mining Engineering from the University of British Columbia and a Master of Business Administration from Queen's University, and is a Professional Engineer.
+Mr. Weymark joined Taseko as Chief Engineer in July 2018 and was appointed Vice President, Engineering in July 2021.
+His primary focus at Taseko is the advancement of the engineering and environmental aspects of the company's development projects.
+Prior to joining Taseko, he held increasingly senior roles at Teck Resources' Highland Valley Copper operations, encompassing mine engineering, mine operations, business improvement, and tailings dam construction.
+Mr. Weymark holds a Bachelor of Applied Science in Mining Engineering from the University of British Columbia and a Master of Business Administration from Queen's University, and is a Professional Engineer (P.Eng.).

 AI Analysis | Feedback